 "There are areas to improve in.
 The track is complicated and difficult, and if we take only the comments tonight it's not such an easy car, we will have to work.
 We found the performance faster than Red Bull, but they are very strong, and if we look at Max at the end of FP2 he was there.
 Red Bull is strong both in the long run and on the dry lap, we have to make a step in the car so that we can give the drivers a chance to improve again.
 What will make the difference?
 A thousand details, it won't be individual things, that's the beauty of this sport".

 On Saturday, April 9, 2022, at the start of Q1, the Ferrari drivers are the first to head out onto the track, while the Aston Martin mechanics have to work hard to allow both drivers to take part in qualifying after the morning incidents.
-Leclerc finishes his first lap in 1'19"391, a time later beaten by his teammate Sainz Jr. Behind the Ferrari duo, Lando Norris is in third, just before Sergio Pérez, who climbs to second, two-tenths behind Sainz Jr.'s time.
+Leclerc completes his first lap in 1'19"391, only to be later beaten by his teammate Sainz Jr. Behind the Ferrari duo, Lando Norris is in P3, ahead of Sergio Pérez, who climbs to second, two-tenths behind Sainz Jr.'s time.
 The other Red Bull Racing driver, Max Verstappen, is fourth.
 Leclerc then regains the top spot with a time of 1'18"881.
 Daniel Ricciardo places just behind Norris, while Valtteri Bottas, after a spin, drops to fifth, ahead of Fernando Alonso.
 Shortly after, Norris climbs back to fourth.
 Verstappen moves up to second, just 44 thousandths behind Leclerc.
 Alonso confirms his competitiveness by rising to fourth.
 The Mercedes drivers also make it into the rankings, with the tenth and eleventh best times, but their performances are not enough to advance to the next phase.
 Verstappen improves further, taking the lead.
 Pérez moves up again behind him.
-Hamilton climbs to eighth, while, with five minutes left in the session, Stroll manages to get onto the track, unlike Sebastian Vettel, whose car isn’t repaired in time.
+Hamilton climbs to eighth, while, with five minutes left in the session, Stroll manages to get onto the track, unlike Sebastian Vettel, whose car is not repaired in time.
 Russell is ninth, ahead of Ocon.
 The session is interrupted with a red flag with just a few minutes remaining.
 Due to a misunderstanding, Nicholas Latifi and Lance Stroll collide, with the Williams driver crashing into the wall.
-The time required to clear the track allows Aston Martin's mechanics to repair Vettel's car, so he can attempt to qualify for Q2.
+The time required to clear the track allows Aston Martin's mechanics to repair Vettel's car, enabling him to attempt to qualify for Q2.
 A long line of cars returns to the track, hoping to start their laps before the session ends.
 The two Mercedes drivers enter the track too late, missing the opportunity to set a new valid time.
-Alexander Albon, Kevin Magnussen, and Vettel, along with the two Canadians, Latifi and Stroll, do not make it through to the next session.
+Alexander Albon, Kevin Magnussen, and Sebastian Vettel, along with the two Canadians, Nicolas Latifi and Lance Stroll, do not make it through to the next session.
 Albon is forced to abandon his Williams on the track, prompting an intervention from the marshals and a delay in the start of the second qualifying phase.
-In Q2, Verstappen sets the fastest time of 1'18"611, while the session is immediately marked by a spin from George Russell.
+In Q2, Verstappen sets the fastest time of 1'18"611; the session sees a spin from George Russell.
 Pérez is three-tenths slower than the world champion but faster than Leclerc, who is in third.
 Just two-tenths behind Leclerc is Sainz Jr., followed by Gasly and Ocon.
-The Mexican is under investigation for not respecting the yellow flags displayed following Russell's spin.
-Between the two Red Bulls, Alonso slots in, while between the two Ferraris are the two McLarens.
+Pérez is under investigation for not complying with the yellow flag displayed following Russell's spin.
+Alonso slots in between the two Red Bulls, while the two McLarens place themselves between the two Ferraris.
 Hamilton achieves the eighth-best time.
 Shortly after, Pérez sets a time of 1'18"340, while Russell moves into the top ten.

-However, neither Alfa Romeo makes it, with Bottas ahead of Zhou.
+However, Alfa Romeo’s Bottas and Zhou do not make it through either.
 Leclerc moves up to second, while Sainz Jr. climbs to fourth.
 Ocon improves to eighth, pushing Hamilton down to tenth.
 The Briton, however, improves his time and makes it into the top ten, qualifying for the pole position shootout.
-Pierre Gasly, Bottas, who ends a streak of 103 consecutive Q3 appearances (a new record in the category), Tsunoda, Zhou, and Mick Schumacher are eliminated.
-In the final part of the session, drivers begin complaining about the sun setting, making it harder to see the track.
+Gasly and Bottas, Tsunoda, Zhou, and Mick Schumacher are eliminated.
+In the final part of the session, drivers begin complaining about the sun setting, which makes it harder to see the track.
 In the final phase, Verstappen is the first to complete his lap (1'18"399), but his time is beaten by Pérez by just a thousandth.
 The home driver, Daniel Ricciardo, is third, ahead of Ocon, while Leclerc and Hamilton abort their first flying lap.
 With his second lap, Leclerc moves to the top, with a time of 1'18"239.
 Alonso, after setting the fastest overall time in the second sector, crashes at Turn 11 due to a hydraulic issue.
 The race direction waves the red flag, halting the session, which deprives Sainz Jr. of a good lap time as the Spaniard crosses the finish line just moments after the session is stopped.
 The session is restarted with less than seven minutes remaining.
 Besides Sainz Jr., the two Mercedes drivers still have not set a time.
-Pérez comes close to beating Leclerc's time, being slower by just a thousandth.
+Pérez comes close to beating Leclerc's time, falling short by just a thousandth.
 Russell is fourth, Hamilton sixth, 42 thousandths behind his British teammate.
 Verstappen snatches the provisional pole (1'18"154), just before Leclerc responds with a 1'17"868.

 The second row is made up of Pérez and Norris, followed by the two Mercedes drivers.
-For Leclerc, it’s his eleventh pole position in his career.
-Ferrari hadn’t secured pole at the Australian Grand Prix since 2007 with Kimi Räikkönen, who would later win the World Championship.
+For Leclerc, it is his eleventh pole position in his career.
+Ferrari had not secured a pole at the Australian Grand Prix since 2007 with Kimi Räikkönen, who would later win the World Championship.
 Leclerc is the first driver other than Lewis Hamilton to secure pole at the Melbourne circuit in the turbo-hybrid era that started in 2014.
 The Monegasque also ends a streak of six consecutive front-row starts in Australia by Hamilton between 2014 and 2019, the last edition before the COVID-19 pandemic.
 Max Verstappen's second-place qualification is Red Bull’s first front-row start at the Australian Grand Prix since 2014, when Daniel Ricciardo qualified second.
 Lando Norris's fourth-place finish is McLaren's best result in Australia since 2014 when Kevin Magnussen made his debut with the same position.
-For Lewis Hamilton, fifth place marks the first time since the 2010 Australian Grand Prix that he hasn't qualified in the top three, having qualified tenth with McLaren-Mercedes.
+For Lewis Hamilton, fifth place marks the first time since the 2010 Australian Grand Prix that he has not qualified in the top three, having qualified tenth with McLaren-Mercedes.
 At his home Grand Prix, Daniel Ricciardo's seventh place is his best qualifying result since 2015, when he was sixth with Red Bull.
-Carlos Sainz Jr.’s ninth-place finish marks the first time since 2015 that a Ferrari is outside the top five in Australia.
-Valtteri Bottas ends a streak of 103 Grand Prix by qualifying for Q3, a new record.
+Carlos Sainz Jr.’s P9 marks the first time since 2015 that a Ferrari is outside the top five in Australia.
+Valtteri Bottas ends a streak of 103 Grand Prix appearances in Q3, a new record.
 Sebastian Vettel fails to qualify for Q3 for the first time at the Australian Grand Prix.
-The poleman Charles Leclerc is satisfied for his second pole position of this season.
+The poleman Charles Leclerc is satisfied with his second pole position of this season.

 "This circuit is really tricky and I've always struggled here in the past.
 It may not have seemed like it this weekend because we’ve been quite fast, but I’ve done a lot of work to optimise my performance.
 The team did a great job.
 We stayed calm at all times, despite red flags, yellow flags and traffic.
 The biggest limitation for me was the sun.
 It was low and at an inconvenient angle and it was almost impossible to see where I was in Q2 and most of Q3.
 I took a lot of risks and I’m glad that I managed to put together such a good lap in the end.
 It doesn’t look too bad in terms of race pace.
 It’s very close with our competitors so it will be a difficult but exciting race tomorrow".

-Carlos Sainz Jr. was unluckly this time.
+Carlos Sainz Jr. was unlucky this time.
 Although the team had a good pace today, he says that his Q3 went wrong:

 "We got the red flag right before the finish line of the first flying lap and on my second one, I was about to go out but there was a delay in firing up my car.
 We finally got going but I didn’t have time to do the preparation lap, which meant the tyres were far from ready for the push lap, sliding everywhere.
 Tomorrow I’ll obviously try to recover as much as possible, but without the fourth DRS zone the circuit hasn’t changed that much from the old one and it will be tricky to overtake.
 Anyway, tomorrow is another day and we’ll try to come back".

-Laurent Mekies, the Racing Director says it was a busy weekedn for Maranello’s team because they had to do a lot of changes after Saudi Arabia.
+Laurent Mekies, the Racing Director, says it was a busy weekend for the Maranello team because they had to make a lot of changes after Saudi Arabia.

 "It's been a busy weekend so far and we have been ahead of our rivals in some sessions and behind them in others.
 We knew there would be a lot of work to do in qualifying and that tyre management would be tough on this track which, thanks to the modifications to the layout, is effectively a new track, throwing up very different challenges to those in Bahrain and Saudi Arabia.
 The F1-75 has shown itself to be competitive here too and that’s down to all the hard work back in Maranello.
 Today in qualifying, we had to look at the smallest detail to find ways to continuously improve.
 In the end, Charles put together an amazing lap to take a great pole - not the first time we’ve seen him do that.
 It was a shame for Carlos, who is also very quick this weekend.
 First of all, he missed out on setting a time by just a few seconds because of the red flags and then on his final run, his performance was compromised when it unexpectedly took longer than usual to fire up the engine, which meant he left the garage a little bit late.
 There was no time for a preparation lap and inevitably, this had a not inconsiderable impact on his lap time.
 Tomorrow, every single lap of the Grand Prix will be very closely contested, so we still have a lot of work to do tonight to ensure we get the very best result we can".

-Max Verstappen is overall satisfied with his second place.
-He says that his car has a lot of hidden potetianl that it has not shown yet, although there is a gap between Charles and him:
+Max Verstappen is generally satisfied with his second place.
+He says that his car has a considerable hidden potential, even though a gap remains between Charles and him:

 "I didn’t really feel 100% in the car today, so we tried to change a few things in the set up, but it didn’t quite make the improvements we hoped for and we’ll do the best we can tomorrow.
 I think we have a good race car and in race conditions everything stabilises a bit, so it is more consistent.
 Let’s hope we can have a good race tomorrow".